 Before request, Requesting, Approved

-Status Assignee Filter Action Next Status: Before request Created by Make request Requesting Requesting Approver Approve Approved
+Status Assignee Conditions Action Next Status: Before request Created by Make request Requesting Requesting Approver Approve Approved

 Now, you are ready to set the Process Management.